 Why Diversity Matters

-Employers assume academic competency for students who have earned a degree but have placed an increased emphasis on the development of “soft-skills”.
-In the 2016 GMAC Corporate Recruiters Survey, respondents ranked a candidate’s ability to fit within an organizational culture the most important trait, followed by the ability to work in teams, and the ability to make an impact.
-In order to develop these skills and achieve success in a diverse and multicultural workplace, leaders within organizations must possess multi-cultural awareness, knowledge, and skills which allows them to understand and value the ways that culture influences different perceptions of the same problem and solution.
-Development of Cultural Intelligence allows for the development of one’s self-awareness as well so that any assumptions and unconscious biases may come to light and no longer influence decision making in an unintentional way.
+Employers assume academic competency for students who have earned a degree but have increasingly placed emphasis on the development of “soft skills”.
+In the 2016 GMAC Corporate Recruiters Survey, respondents ranked a candidate’s ability to fit within an organizational culture as the most important trait, followed by the ability to work in teams, and the ability to make an impact.

 Good, Effective Leaders Are in High Demand

 Transformational leadership has become the expectation.
 Transformational leaders are aware of their own behaviors and how they affect others as they are also aware of the cultural implications of others’ behavior.
 In order to be effective, a good leader understands the motivations of others are rooted in cultural values.

 Business school programs are the place future leaders are made, therefore ethnic and racial diversity in the classrooms across the country matters.
 Top-quartile companies are looking to hire diverse talent from the best business schools, to diversify their teams.